Finally decided to take the leap and get your North Carolina real estate license? Congrats, friend! Here are all the steps you’ll take to get there.

 If you completed a real estate pre-licensing course in another state, even if you didn’t take the state exam, that might qualify as your North Carolina pre-licensing education.
 The course must have been:

-Documentation: You must provide a transcript or evidence of completion of the course.
+Documentation: You must provide a transcript or evidence of course completion.

-If you have a B.A. or higher degree in real estate, real estate brokerage, real estate finance, real estate development, or a law degree from an accredited university or college, you can skip the pre-licensing education.
+Often, you can skip the pre-licensing education if you have a B.A. or higher degree in real estate, real estate brokerage, real estate finance, real estate development, or a law degree from an accredited university or college.

 Documentation: You must provide a transcript showing that you completed the degree.

 If you are a licensed agent or broker in any other U.S. state or Canadian jurisdiction and have been active within the last three years, you don’t have to take North Carolina pre-licensing education.
-Depending on the specifics of licensure in your state, you may or may not have to take the state portion of the exam and/or the NC post-licensing education course.
+Depending on your state's licensure specifics, you may or may not have to take the state portion of the exam and/or the NC post-licensing education course.

-Finished your pre-licensing education?
-It’s time to officially apply for that license.
-The application can be done online, and includes a background check.
+Once you finish your pre-licensing course, you can apply for that license.
+The application can be done online and includes a background check.
 The North Carolina candidate information booklet has detailed instructions for completing the application.

 There is a $100 application fee and a $15 background check fee.

-Unless there is a problem with your application, you should get a notice of eligibility to take the exam (via email) from NCREC within two to three days of your application being received.
+Unless there is a problem with your application, you should get a notice of eligibility to take the exam (via email) from NCREC within two to three days of receiving your application.
 This notice is good for 180 days.

-Within 180 days of getting your notice of eligibility from the state, you need to register for and take the state licensing exam.
-Note that you should wait one business day after getting the notice of eligibility to sign up for an exam appointment, to ensure PearsonVUE has you in their records.
+Within 180 days of receiving the state's notice of eligibility, you must register for and take the state licensing exam.
+Note that you should wait one business day after receiving the notice of eligibility to sign up for an exam appointment to ensure PearsonVUE has you in their records.

-The exam is administered by PearsonVUE.
-Note that you cannot do a walk-in exam, you must preregister.
-There is a $60 exam fee when taking the state and national exam.
+PearsonVUE administers the exam.
+You cannot walk into the exam; you must pre-register.
+There is a $60 exam fee when taking the state and national exams.

 On the day of your exam, be sure to bring one valid, unexpired form of identification and arrive 30 minutes early.

-The exam is given in two parts, the national section and the state section.
+The exam is in two parts: the national and state sections.

 Applicants get four hours to complete the test.